Azamatjohn/azamatjon-abdulazizov/README.md

 # Hey, I'm Azamatjon

-> *I build backend systems that work in production, not just on my laptop.*

 I'm a business student based in **South Korea** 🇰🇷, wrapping up my senior year at Busan University of Foreign Studies — with a serious focus on **backend development, API design, and database-driven applications**.